UMAprotocol/UMIPs/Britt's drafts/Add uINT_KPI_UMA as a supported price identifier v2.md

 * The decision to stick to the listed product types was made in order to focus the community and align incentives with the strategic goals of the organization.

 * Setting it up to allow for all qualified launches to be counted throughout the period rather than just at the time of expiry helps to ensure that we are not missing out on any integrations that might expire before the KPI option does.
+The same logic is applied to bonus qualifying integrations.

 * Having a customized starting timestamp allows a contract deployer to include integrations that occur prior to launch of this option.
 This design feature can act to reward the community for prior work done and may also help keep momentum going while the current KPI expires.